 8. Stir in the cold cream, transfer to an ice cream machine and churn until thick.

-9. Transfer black truffle ice cream to a container, press a sheet of baking paper against the surface, cover and place in the freezer until needed.
+9. Transfer black truffle ice cream to a container, press a cartouche cut from baking paper onto the surface, cover and place in the freezer until needed.

 Share page on: